 - Your YouTube channel: Subscriptions from the subscribe button on your channel page.

-- Interactive features: Subscriptions from interactive features on videos, such as end screens, branding watermarks, or annotations.
+- Interactive features: Subscriptions from interactive features on videos, such as end screens, or branding watermarks.

 - External: Subscriptions from videos or subscribe buttons embedded on websites other than YouTube.

 - YouTube home: Subscriptions from the YouTube home page.

 - Other YouTube channel: Subscriptions from other channels that recommend your channel or videos or from other channels that are related to your channel.